01-edu/public/subjects/ai/nlp-spacy/audit/README.md

     Apple II ORG
     ```

-##### The question 2 is validated if the output shows that the first occurence of apple is not a named entity.
+###### For question 2, does the output show that the first occurrence of apple is not a named entity?
 In my case here is what the NER returns:

     ```
     Paul 1 5 PERSON